FREE SHIPPING ON DECALS, BUTTONS, AND ORDERS $65 OR MORE

 — Thomas Brooks

-Alongside our bees, there are many other pollinators—and an ever-growing animal farm—that make our Hollow their home: hummingbirds, dragonflies, butterflies, and other friends.
+Alongside our bees, there are a plethora of pollinators—and an ever-growing animal farm—that make our Hollow their home: hummingbirds, dragonflies, butterflies, and other friends.
 Cohabitation.
 Our night shift workers help keep the mosquito population in check while the pollination continues; bat houses have been hung for our winged compadres' comfort.
-We keep our plants pesticide and chemical free to keep our honeybees happy; we do what we can to keep our girls from venturing off to other lands where we have no control on what landscaping practices others have.
-Continually checking the overall health and well-being of each hive as individual boxen and an expanding collective apiary.
-Happy bees equals happy honey.

 “My child, eat honey, for it is good,